spareslant/techBlog/content/posts/understanding-vim.md

 ## Search and replace interactively in multiple files by using args
 * `vim * -c ':argdo %s/YAHOO/yahoo/gc | update'` => This command will open all files in current directory and tries to replace text YAHOO with yahoo interactively.

+## replace a bunch of text with a copied text.
+* Copy some text in vim first either using visual mode or via `line1,line2y`
+* `:75,79d | .normal k"0p` => This command will delete the contents between 75 and 79 lines and insert the text copied in previous step.
+Content copied in previous step may be bigger and larger than the deleted content and it fits nicely
 ## Save a VIM session
 * `:mksession saved_session.vim`
 * `vim -S header-files-work.vim` to restore the session. or use `:source saved_session.vim`